hoangvangioi/dotfilesvip/README.md

-Certainly!
-I've polished and reorganized your dotfiles guide for clarity and consistency.
-Here's a revised version:

----

 # Dotfiles for Arch Linux & i3-wm

 Welcome to the ultimate Arch Linux setup with i3-wm.
 This guide will help you install, configure, and customize your environment.